Leadwerks/Documentation/entityscripts.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/fpsplayerscript.png?raw=true)

-If you select the **Game > Run** menu item to run the game, you can use the WASD keys to move around.
+If you select the **Game > Run** menu item to run the game, you can use the mouse and WASD keys to look and move around.
 Without any modifications, the two rear doors will open if you approach them and press the **E** key.

 ## Sliding Door Script